pgroenbaek/budgie-webcam-applet/CONTRIBUTING.md

 5. Fill out the PR template (description, type of change, checklist, related issues).

-6. Follow conventional commits naming for the squash merge into `master`:
+6. Follow conventional commits naming for the final squash merge into `master`:
    - Format: `<type>: <description>`
    - Types used:
      - `feat:` a new feature